ThingSet/thingset.github.io/can.md

 # CAN Transport and Network Layer

-This specification defines layer 3 (Network) and 4 (Transport) of the Energy Management Protocol based on CAN bus.
+This specification defines layer 3 (Network) and 4 (Transport) of the ThingSet Protocol via CAN bus.
 Layer 1 and 2 are provided by the CAN bus itself.

-Only the binary messages of the Energy Management Protocol are supported via CAN.
+Only the binary messages of the ThingSet Protocol are supported via CAN.

 ## General features